JohnMurray/johnmurray_io/_posts/2016-07-25-Inspecting-JSON-From-The-Command-Line.md

 Louisville|Kentucky|US|Highland Heights|Kentucky|US|Wales|UK
 {% endhighlight %}

+## Keys

+So far we've seen inspection tools around the values within JSON, but what if we want to see what keys are available within the JSON document?
+We can easily pull all keys of a JSON document out with

+{% highlight bash %}
+$ cat test.json | json-inspect keys
+facebook.user.demographic.regions.name
+google.user.demographic.regions.name
+twitter.user.demographic.regions.name
+{% endhighlight %}

+Additionally, we can provide some options which will filter out nulls, empty objects, empty primitives, and empty arrays as `-n`, `-o`, `-p`, and `-e` respectively.
+We could introduce some new fields to our `"facebook"` object to test.

+{% highlight json %}
+{
+ "facebook": {
+   "user": {
+     "demographic": {
+       "regions": [ {"name": "US"}, {"name": "Kentucky"}, {"name": "Louisville"} ] },
+     "null": null,
+     "empty_object": {},
+     "empty_array": [],
+     "empty_primitives": {
+       "string": "",
+       "int": 0,
+       "float": 0.0
+     }
+   }
+ }
+}
+{% endhighlight %}

+Okay, so if you just ran the same command we used earlier, you would see all of these new keys.
+But we can easily filter some or all of them out with some options.
+To get back to our original set

+{% highlight bash %}
+$ cat test.json | json-inspect keys -nope
+facebook.user.demographic.regions.name
+google.user.demographic.regions.name
+twitter.user.demographic.regions.name
+{% endhighlight %}

 ## The Source

 This is up on my GitHub under the [json-inspect][1] project where you can find more